-We’re working closely with colleagues in the Department of Health, NHS England, Public Health England and local authorities to promote what ‘good mental health’ looks like and helping partners train and shape the NHS workforce to deliver service cRead More
+We are working closely with colleagues in the Department of Health, NHS England, Public Health England and local authorities to promote what good mental health looks like.Read More

 Public mental health leadership and workforce development framework

 Working with Public Health England, we have collated examples of training programmes available in mental health promotion and prevention, sharing examples of emerging practice in building knowledge and skills of the workforce across England.
 Aimed at commissioners, managers and practitioners the document is designed to help them decide the right course for them and their workforce, based on the competencies required.
 This will help support implementation of the Public Mental Health Leadership and Workforce Development Framework.